rhylx46/YXLiusBookstore/YXLiusBookstore/Readme.txt

 11:13am - Added Product ViewModel.
 11:24am - Updated ProductController.
 11:33am - Added the API call to include the Category and CoverType properties.
+11:44am - Added the IndexView to Product.
+11:49am - Added a product.js.
+Changed all url to Product.